David Thomas (Canadian football)

-David "Peanuts" Thomas (born September 11, 1951) is a former American football cornerback.
+David "Peanuts" Thomas (born September 11, 1951) is an American former football cornerback.

 Thomas was born in Newark, New Jersey in 1951 and attended William M. Raines High School in Jacksonville, Florida.
 He played college football at Texas Southern from 1970 to 1973.

 He began playing professional football in the World Football League in 1974 and 1975 as cornerback and a punt and kick return specialist for the Memphis Southmen.
 He was named to the All-WFL team in 1974.
 He later played in the Canadian Football League (CFL) for the Toronto Argonauts.
 He appeared in ten CFL games during the 1977 and 1978 seasons.